bovirus/adbtools2/README.md

     DLINK(factory)# Connection closed by foreign host.
     valerio@ubuntu-hp:~$

-The system reboot and enter factory mode.
-The configuration is wiped out and the router doesn'operate normally: DHCP server is not working, WiFi has some esoteric, but unsable, SSIDs and Internet connection doesn't work.
+The system reboots and enters factory mode.
+The configuration is wiped out and the router doesn'operate normally: DHCP server is not working, WiFi has some esoteric, but unusable, SSIDs and Internet connection doesn't work.
 You have to configure a static IP address on your PC to communicate with the router's default IP (192.168.1.1).